blasrodri/spaceship-go/src/built-in-make-and-new.md

 # make and new

 ## make

 `make` is a very singular function.
 Its purpose is to allocate and initialize an object of type slice, map, or chan (only).
 The output depends on the type it's operating upon.
-You can see the differences, depending the type in the excerpt below:
+You can see the differences, depending upon the type in the excerpt below:

 ```go